18F/18f.gsa.gov/_posts/2015-04-03-18f-discussion-should-project-teams-code-first-or-design-first.md

 customer about something.
 In saying that, I believe that modern coding practices allow you to produce things that are testable extraordinarily quickly.
-Sometimes, if you have someone who is good at coding, you can produce a working prototype in just an hour as you’re learning from the person what it is that they want.
+Sometimes, if you have someone who is good at coding, you can produce a working prototype in just an hour as you're learning from the person what it is that they want.
 I suggest that this should be a standard practice for designers or any team that is servicing a customer or an end user.

-**On why it is sometimes best to wait — the solution isn’t always found in the code**
+**On why it is sometimes best to wait — the solution isn't always found in the code**

-**Jesse Taggert:** If you start off absolutely with coding, it’s not necessarily a bad thing, but it's a huge presupposition that the answers is about technology.
+**Jesse Taggert:** If you start off absolutely with coding, it's not necessarily a bad thing, but it's a huge presupposition that the answers are about technology.
 What I'm often finding by doing design research is that sometimes it's more about the process or service experiences.
-And we want to understand that more before we start to say, ‘We’re gonna make a new improved, technical experience to answer some of those needs.’
+And we want to understand that more before we start to say, 'We're gonna make a new improved, technical experience to answer some of those needs.'

 **When creating a technical prototype is really beneficial to a team**